NeilJustice/Cloudundancy/README.md

 ## Cloudundancy code structure as it appears in Visual Studio Code on Linux

-Seen in this screenshot is the call to `_cloudundancyIniFileReader->ReadIniFile(iniFilePath`) for reading the Cloudundancy .ini file:
+Shown in this screenshot is the call to `_cloudundancyIniFileReader->ReadIniFile(iniFilePath`) for reading the Cloudundancy .ini file:

 ![Cloudundancy code structure as it appears Visual Studio Code on Linux](Screenshots/Linux/CloudundancyCodeStructureInVSCode.png)